PhD in Physical Chemistry and passionate about science communication.

 IMPRS Conference, Ringberg Castle, 2018

-As a PhD candidate, I am part of the International Max Planck Research School ‘Functional Interfaces in Chemistry and Physics’ – a program where PhD students in fundamental research come together and learn from each other.
+During my doctorate, I was part of the International Max Planck Research School ‘Functional Interfaces in Chemistry and Physics’ – a program where PhD students in fundamental research come together and learn from each other.

-In 2018, we organized a 4-day workshop for around 50 PhD students and established researchers at Castle Ringberg.
+In 2018, we organized a 5-day workshop for around 50 PhD students and established researchers at Castle Ringberg.
 The theme was “Leaving the Ivory Tower: From Models to Reality”.
-In other words, we were discussing how we can apply fundamental knowledge to real world applications.
-Together with Giacomo Melani, I coordinated the organization and the scientific program of the workshop.
+In other words, we were discussing how one may apply fundamental knowledge to real world applications.
+Together with Giacomo Melani, I planned and stirred the organization and the scientific program of the workshop.

 Kristin Werner – 2019 – Copyrighted material.